brucediesel/books/The Linux Programming Interface/notes.md

 A process can terminate in one of two ways: by requesting it's own termination using the _\_exit()_ system call (or related _exit()_ library function) or by being killed by the delivery of a signal.
 In either case the process yeilds a _termination status_ which is a small non-negative integer value that is available for inspection by the parent process using the _wait()_ system call.
 If _exit()_ is used, the process explicitly sets it's own termination code.
 If terminated by a signal, the termination status is set according to the type of signal that caused the termination.
 By convention, the termination status of 0 indicates that the process succeeded, and a non-zero status indicates that an error occurred.
 Most shells make the termination status available via a shell variable named **_$?_**.

+**Process user and group identifiers (credentials)**

+Each process has a number of associated user IDs (UIDs) and group IDs (GIDs).
+These include:
+- _real user ID_ and _real group ID_ identifying the user and group to which the process belongs.
+New processes inherit these IDs from their parents.
+- _effective user id_ and _effective group id_ used to determine the permissions that the process has when accessing protected resources such as files and interprocess communication objects.
+Often have same values as corresponding real IDs.
+Effective IDs enable processes to assume privileges from another user or group.
+- _Supplementary grou IDs_ identify additional groups to which the process belongs.
+Login shells get these form the /etc/group file.

+**Privileged processes**
+A _privileged_ process is one whose _effective_) user ID is 0 (superuser).
+This process bypasses the permission restrictions normally applied by the kernel.
+A process may be privileged because it was created by another privileged process e.g. login shell started by _root_, or by _set user ID_ mechanism.

+**Capabilities**
+Linux divides privileges traditionally accorded to the superuser into a set of distinct units called _capabilities_.
+Each privileged operation is associated with a particular capability, and a process can only perform an operation if it has the corresponding capability.
+Capabilities names begin with the prefic __CAP\___.